Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 # Epilogue

 While I have covered pretty much everything you can do in the VHF and L bands when it comes to satellite imagery, there is still plenty to explore!
-The next logical step after the L-band is S-band, a band requiring some different strategies for reception (Such as modding an [MMDS](https://en.wikipedia.org/wiki/Multichannel_multipoint_distribution_service) downconverter.
-Or, if you ~~are insane~~ have a lot of time and money on your hands, you can also delve in to the X band!
-It requires incomparably more dedication, is not recommended for beginners, but offers infinite possibilities - it's what the industry uses right now!
+The next logical step after the L-band is S-band, a band requiring some different strategies for reception (Such as modding an [MMDS](https://en.wikipedia.org/wiki/Multichannel_multipoint_distribution_service) downconverter).
+Or, if you ~~are insane~~ have a lot of time and money on your hands, the X band!
+It requires incomparably more dedication, is not recommended for beginners, but offers pretty much infinite possibilities - it's what the industry uses right now!

-With the S band you can get excited for full orbit NOAA as well as sun images, while in the X band you can safely expect picture qualities as good as 80m/px!
+With the S band you can get excited for full orbit NOAA as well as sun images, while in the X band you can expect picture qualities as high as 80m/px!

 ## Further reading